*Please take note that the article written is based on an Ashtanga Vinyasa Yoga Teacher Training*

 Having said that, if you’re attending a Yin based course, you may have a different kind of asana practice which I’m sure the course coordinator will advise you before you start the course.

-However, if you happened to sign up less than 3 months before your course and you don’t have a consistent asana practice, don’t be intimidated!
+However, if you happened to sign up less than 3 months before your course and you don’t have a consistent asana practice, don’t be intimidated.
 Maintain a positive attitude and learn modifications so that you can alter the classes to suit your body and at the same time strengthen your practice during the course.

 3. Your Medication

-There are numerous yoga teacher training held in countries away from your home where medication might not be as readily available.
+There are numerous yoga teacher trainings held in countries away from your home where medication might not be as readily available.
 Therefore, it is imperative to prepare some basic medication such as for flu, diarrhea and inflammation.

-Tip: Prepare for the worst case scenario and get all the necessary medication you need because you’ll never know what could happen to you.
+Tip: Prepare for the worst-case scenario and get all the necessary medication you need because you’ll never know what could happen to you.
 You’ll be thankful that you have the medication on standby.
 Important medication you should be bringing are:

 4. Your Laundry Budget